Studies Reveal That Dog Ownership May Increase Lifespan

-According to the authors of the study, a longer life that was linked with dog ownership may be as a result of increased physical activity that it promotes.
+According to the authors of the study, the longer life that was linked with dog ownership may be as a result of the increased physical activity that it promotes.
 It can also help to combat depression and feelings of being alone that are capable of increasing the risk of death.

 Prior research showed that lack of physical activity and social isolation can have adverse effects on patients.

 “We know that social isolation is a strong risk factor for worse health outcomes and premature death.
 Previous studies have indicated that dog owners experience less social isolation and have more interaction with other people,” said study co-author Tove Fall, D.V.M., a professor at Uppsala University, Sweden.
 “Furthermore, keeping a dog is a good motivation for physical activity, which is an important factor in rehabilitation and mental health.”

 The researchers said dogs may be advised in the future as a means of guarding against heart attack and stroke, and associated mortality.
 However, there is a need for further research to prove a causal relationship before that approach can be adopted by most doctors.